nourzein/Major-Studio1/README.md

 I am curious to see whether color use evolved with the styles, and whether this is a consequence of taste or technology.

 Process and Tools:
 I used the MET API this time not the csv because I wanted image Urls.
 I used node.js to download the images.
 I used colorthief to extract the dominant color of the paintings, and I used d3 for the visualization.
+See more [here](https://github.com/nourzein/Major-Studio1/tree/master/Qualitative), [here](https://github.com/nourzein/Major-Studio1/tree/master/interactive), and [here](https://github.com/nourzein/Major-Studio1/tree/master/mobile)

 Final and Reflections:
 Initial Rendition (Qualitative Chapter):